Is the Palestinian educational curriculum engaged in child abuse?

 “I served as the head of the Israeli side of the Culture of Peace track of negotiations with the Palestinians during this Orwellian rewriting of history” Ambassador Taub recalls.
 “Our negotiation team was charged, among other things, with examining the role played by schoolbooks and education systems in perpetuating the conflict.
 In examining textbooks, we chose to place particular emphasis on deliberate distortions of history for political ends”.

-Taub, who subsequently served as Israel’s ambassador to the United Kingdom, continued by explaining that he actually traveled to Northern Ireland with his Palestinian counterpart, Sufian Abu Zaida, where they learned that both sides of the Irish conflict insisted that history be taught honestly to school children.
+Taub, who subsequently served as Israel’s ambassador to the United Kingdom, recalled that he actually traveled to Northern Ireland with his Palestinian counterpart, Sufian Abu Zaida, where they learned that both sides of the Irish conflict insisted that history be taught honestly to school children.
+“We were impressed that notwithstanding the depth of feeling, both sides felt that the value of providing a proper education to their children was more important than any of the political issues that divided them” said Taub.

 Returning from their trip, they developed a program for school textbooks to be reviewed by an independent committee of experts, but the program was rejected by the Palestinian leadership when it became public knowledge.